Alcindoromycine1/finalProject/README.md

-Noah Sussman is a gay homophobic hydrohobic nagger hater.
+Akhilan Saravanananananan is a hydrophilic Malikphobic BETA male monkey